 What you need to ask yourself is: Am I attempting to deceive?

-The fiction writer does not need to worry about this, bu the essayist must ask this the whole time, and as you have been working on memoirs you must be familiar with the question coming into your head.
+The fiction writer does not need to worry about this, but the memoirist must ask this the whole time, and if you have been working on memoirs you will be familiar with the question coming into your head.

 Clearly in a classroom situation nobody will know if you make stuff up––but the big problem is that if you do stray too far beyond the bounds of fact, then you defeat the purpose of writing memoir.
 You will never reach the deep truth you are after.